DEATH SHALL HAVE NO DOMINION

 Summary: A dark retelling of a Scottish folk song involving lust, murder, revenge, and a twist of redemption.

 Author’s Note: This story is based upon the folksong “Three Sisters on the Banks of the Rye”, along with various Gothic fairytales in the spirit of the Brothers Grimm.
-Needless to say, there are some dark themes contained within, including lust and murder, and while there are a number of morals to take away, I caution younger readers and anyone easily upset by this type of subject matter (especially those who are not used to the disturbing nature of said folksongs/folktales) to consider passing this one by.
+Needless to say, there are some dark themes contained within, including lust and murder, and while there are a number of morals to take away, I caution younger readers and anyone easily upset by this type of subject matter (especially those who are not used to the disturbing nature of said folksongs/folktales).

 Deep in a tangled forest, there dwelt four sisters whose mother, a wood-wife, had died by the bite of a werewolf years before.
 Still they spun her magic through potion and spell, healing and weaving with color and light, and villagers brave enough to venture into the forest depths would seek favors from them.
 They never turned anyone away without a meal from their cauldron nor a cloak from their spinning wheel.